 A Weekender's Guide To Bowral and the Southern Highlands

-Stay at a 19th-century estate, taste locally produced wine and whisky, peruse a whole heap of art and feast at a hatted restaurant — all in just one weekend.
+Stay at a country estate, taste locally produced wine and whisky, peruse a whole heap of art and feast at a hatted restaurant — all in just one weekend.

 The Southern Highlands may be just a 90-minute drive southwest of Sydney, but its string of villages, idyllic landscape and impressive producers will have you forgetting all about city life.
 Here, you can stay in a 19th-century estate, taste locally produced wine and whisky, peruse a whole heap of art and feast at a hatted restaurant — all in just one weekend.

-The region has always been worthy of a visit, but now it's more important than ever.
-The area was recently devastated by bushfires, and many local businesses have suffered greatly.
-So, we've put together a guide of where to eat, drink, play and stay during a weekend getaway to the area.
+And to help you get the most out of your trip to the Southern Highlands, we've put together a guide to the best places to eat, drink, play and stay.
 Grab your partner or some mates, base yourself in the lovely little town of Bowral for a few nights and start exploring.

 EAT AND DRINK

 Every weekend away should involve a good brunch, and Bowral offers just that in the form of The Press Shop.
 Part printing workshop and part cafe, the diner showcases Southern Highlands produce at its best with its farm-to-fork mentality.
-And now is especially the time to support local farmers.
 The cafe also offers one fine cuppa — though coffee-fiends may want to save their caffeine intake for Bowral's boutique roastery Rush.